Self-avoiding walks and polygons on hyperbolic graphs: Upper bounds for

 hence

 as well.

 In \cite{SitePercoPlane} an `unzipping' operation is defined that turns $B$ into a SAP $Q$.
+As we will see, $Q$ lives, in general, on a different graph.
+To apply this operation, we will use that $\pazocal{H}(3,k)^*$ is a planar triangulation ($\pazocal{H}(3,k)^*$ is isomorphic to $\pazocal{H}(k,3)$).
+This ensures that the subgraph of $\pazocal{H}(3,k)^*$ spanned by $B$ is a connected graph that contains a SAP $R$ with the property that every vertex of $B$ lies either in $R$ or in its interior.
+Using the connectivity of $M$ and the fact that every vertex of $B$ is adjacent to some vertex of $M$, we can deduce that all vertices of $B$ lie at the boundary of a bounded region of $\mathbb{R}^2$.
 Let us briefly describe this operation.
+We imagine that each edge spanned by $B$ has positive width so that each such edge has two edge-sides, where each of them is incident with exactly one face.
+Moreover, each edge-side has two ends reaching the endvertices of the corresponding edge.
 Follow $B$ clockwise, writing down a list of vertices visited (so the same vertex can appear in the list multiple times).
 Record also the ends of edges between $M$ and $B$ which are crossed in a cyclic ordering, and group these edge-ends by the vertex in $B$ which they reach.
 We now `unzip' $B$ by replacing vertices in $B$ by the entries of the list, so that each vertex which appears more than once in the list is split into multiple vertices distinguished by list position.
 We also replace the edges spanned by the vertices in $B$ by edges between consecutive entries in the list.
 In this way, we obtain a SAP $Q$.
 There is an one-to-one correspondence between groups of edge-ends and entries in the list; we use this correspondence to replace every edge between $M$ and $B$ by an edge between $M$ and a specific list entry.
-Figure~\ref{fig} illustrates this unzipping operation.\footnote{I thank John Haslegrave for creating Figure~\ref{fig}.} It is clear that this operation preserves the structure of the finite connected component of the graph obtained by deleting $B$ from $\mathcal{H}(3,k)$.
-In particular, the number of edges between $Q$ and $M$ is the same as the number edges between $B$ and $M$.
+Figure~\ref{fig} illustrates this unzipping operation.\footnote{I thank John Haslegrave for creating Figure~\ref{fig}.} It is clear that this operation preserves the vertex and face degrees of all vertices and faces in the region bounded by $B$ (here we exclude all vertices of $B$).
+In particular, the number of edges between $Q$ and $M$ is the same as the number edges between $B$ and $M$, which equals $m$.
+Let us consider the graph induced by $Q$ and the interior of $Q$.
+This graph is not, in general, a subgraph of $\pazocal{H}(3,k)^*$ but it belongs to the general class of graphs $\pazocal{S}(k,3)$ we are working on. \\ Notice that $\partial^V Q$ coincides with $M$ because every vertex of $M$ is adjacent to some vertex of $Q$ and every vertex of $Q$ is adjacent to some vertex of $M$.
+Let us show that $Q$ has no inner chords.
+Indeed, if $Q$ has an inner chord $e$, then $e$ divides the region bounded by $Q$ into two.
+Since $M$ is connected, one of these two regions contains $M$ entirely in its interior, so the other region contains a vertex of $Q$ not adjacent to $M$, which is absurd. \\ Recall that $m$ is equal to the number of edges between $Q$ and $M$.
+Letting $n'$ denote the total boundary length of $\partial^V Q$ and $I$ be the set of vertices in the interior of $Q$, we can now apply \Lr{upper bound} to obtain that $m=|Q|+n'$ and $n'=|Q|-6-(k-6)|I|$.
+Since $n'\geq |M|-1$ and $|I|\geq |M|$, we obtain that $m\geq |Q|+|M|-1$ from the first equality and $|Q|\geq (k-5)|M|$ from the second inequality.
+Combining the latter inequalities we obtain that $m\geq (k-4)|M|-1$.
+Moreover, it is clear from the construction that $|Q|\geq |B|$, hence